mackenziegrimes/can-i-walk-my-dog/client/README.md

 # Can I Walk My Dog?

-Yes/No web app based on the weather.
+Simple web app (React.JS + Vite) to tell you when it's a good idea to walk your dog, based on the official National Weather Service forecast.

 Vite template README below this point.